-All Tutorial sessions will be synchronous meetings in Zoom at the time scheduled by the Registrar for that section; attendance will be taken.
+All Tutorial sessions will be at the time scheduled by the Registrar for that section; attendance will be taken.
 Tutorials are a significant portion of your instructed time, and they are designed as an opportunity for you to practice and apply what you learn in a smaller group setting.
 As active use of German is a main goal of this course, it is essential that students attend the Tutorial and be prepared to participate.
 Your readiness and participation in Tutorial sessions will be evaluated by your Tutorial instructor.
 Please see more detailed information regarding participation under "course notes."

 In Tutorial sessions, students will be expected to:

-- Stay up-to-date with course content from previous sessions and asynchronous materials - Contribute to group and class discussions and activities - Complete group and individual tasks, such as short pieces of written work, grammar practice, oral or written summaries of group discussions or audio/video media, online research activities, etc.
+- Stay up-to-date with course content from previous sessions and online materials - Contribute to group and class discussions and activities - Complete group and individual tasks, such as short pieces of written work, grammar practice, oral or written summaries of group discussions or audio/video media, online research activities, etc.

-Asynchronous Engagement (20% of the final grade):
+Online Engagement (20% of the final grade):

-A weekly checklist on D2L will outline course topics and learning goals, as well as a list of asynchronous materials, activities and homework assignments.
-Materials, activities, and assignments may include viewing/listening to recordings or videos online, viewing lessons recorded by the instructor, practice exercises (grammar, listening comprehension, reading and speaking), and learning logs / self-assessments.
-In addition, weekly Student Activity Manual (SAM) exercises reinforcing the textbook will be assigned on MyGermanLab.
-Asynchronous engagement both replaces Wednesday lecture and includes all weekly homework.
+A weekly checklist on D2L will outline course topics and learning goals, as well as a list of online materials, activities and homework assignments.
+Materials, activities, and assignments may include viewing/listening to recordings or videos online, viewing lessons recorded by the instructor, practice exercises (grammar, listening comprehension, reading and speaking), and learning logs / self-assessments includes all weekly homework.